TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/NamingConventions/Index.rst

 followed by one underscore and then a lowercase, alphanumeric plugin key.
 Examples: :php:`"myextension_coolplugin"`, :php:`"examples_pi1"`.

-Extbase based plugin are registered via :php:`ExtensionUtility::registerPlugin()`.
+Extbase based plugins are registered via :php:`ExtensionUtility::registerPlugin()`.
-This method expects the extension key (UpperCamelCase or with underscores) as first parameter and a plugin name in UperCamelCase (for example :php:`"Pi1"` or :php:`"CoolPlugin"`).
+This method expects the extension key (UpperCamelCase or with underscores) as the first parameter and a plugin name in UpperCamelCase (for example :php:`"Pi1"` or :php:`"CoolPlugin"`).
 The method then returns the new plugin signature.

 .. versionadded:: 12.0